2bndy5/git-bot-feedback/CONTRIBUTING.md

 ### Optional tools

-- [committed] for verifying commit messages conform to [conventional commit] standards.
+- [committed] for verifying commit messages conform to [conventional commits] standards.
 - [git-cliff] for generating a [Changelog](CHANGELOG.md) and release notes.
 - [pre-commit] for sanitizing project files.